seanastricker/GauntletSim/README.md

 4. Select the `project.godot` file and click "Import & Edit"

+### How to Play

+1. **Character Creation**: On the first screen, enter your desired player name and use the "<" and ">" buttons to select your character sprite.
+2. **Start Game**: Click the "Start Game" button to enter the main game world.
+3. **Movement**: Use the arrow keys or WASD to move your character around the environment.
+4. **Interaction**: Press the "E" key or Space bar when near an object or NPC to interact with them.

 ### Running the Game

 1. In Godot, press `F5` or click the "Play" button